 – best audio quality and audio capabilities.

 – there may be future plugins that add significant functions.

 AVAILABILITY AND OTHER INFO

-Theta V is already available for preorder from Amazon (shipping on the release date, September 24).
+Theta V is already available for preorder from Amazon for $429 (shipping on the release date, September 24).

 For more information on the Theta V, bookmark this page for other updates and check out the Ricoh Theta Facebook page.